 - We are not aware of any matters that would lead us to conclude that British American Tobacco has not applied the inclusivity principle in developing its approach to sustainability.

 Has British American Tobacco provided a balanced representation of material issues concerning its sustainability performance?

-- Nothing has come to our attention that causes us to believe that management has not applied its processes for determining material issues to be included in the Report, as described in the pages on engagement and materiality and materiality analysis.
+- Nothing has come to our attention that causes us to believe that British American Tobacco management has not applied its processes for determining material issues to be included in the Report, as described in the Materiality section.

 How has British American Tobacco responded to stakeholder concerns?

 - With the exception of the issues highlighted in relation to Materiality, we are not aware of any additional issues of stakeholder interest that are not currently included in the Report’s scope and content.